samsolano/365MusicDatabase/docs/performance_writeup.md

     Three slowest Endpoints:

-        1: Recommend New Songs:
+        1: Recommend New Songs:   //index on song_playlist
             - Old Time: 932 ms
             - New Time:

-        2: Top Streams:
+        2: Top Streams:           //index on streams
             - Old Time: 843 ms
             - New Time:

-        3: Remove Song From Playlist:
+        3: Remove Song From Playlist:    //index on song_playlist
             - Old Time: 815 ms
             - New Time: